An Improved Fit to the Density Distribution in Supersonic Isothermal Turbulence: Introduction

-A number of studies have sought to capture this distribution and its dependence on the Mach number and the driving mechanism through a fit to $\sigma_{s, V}^2$.
-The most widely applied such fit is \be \sigma_{s, V}^2 \approx \ln(1 + b_s^2 M_{\rm V}^2), \ee where $M_{\rm V}$ is the rms volume-weighted Mach number, and $b_s$ is a parameter that depends on the nature of the turbulent forcing, which is taken to be $b_s\approx$ $1/3$ in the solenoidal case and $b_s\approx 1$ in the compressive case \citep{Padoan97, Ostriker2001, MacLow05, Glover07, Lemaster08, Price11}.
+Several studies have sought to capture this distribution and its dependence on the Mach number and the driving mechanism through a fit to $\sigma_{s, V}^2$.
+The most widely applied such fit is \be \sigma_{s, V}^2 \approx \ln(1 + b_s^2 M_{\rm V}^2), \ee where $M_{\rm V}$ is the rms volume-weighted Mach number, and $b_s$ is a parameter that depends on the nature of the turbulent forcing, which is taken to be $b_s\approx$ $\frac{1}{3}$ in the solenoidal case and $b_s\approx 1$ in the compressive case \citep{Padoan97, Ostriker2001, MacLow05, Glover07, Lemaster08, Price11}.
 Note that here we use the subscript $s$ to denote that this is a fit to the distribution of log density rather than to the density itself.
 This functional form is built on the assumption of a lognormal distribution and a relation between Mach number and density variance of the form $\sigma_{\rho,{\rm V}}^2 \propto M_{\rm V}^2,$ which is motivated by the fact that the density contrast behind an isothermal shock is proportional to $M_{\rm V}^2,$ but the dense shocked gas occupies only a fraction $M_{\rm V}^2$ of the original volume \citep{Padoan97}.
-A more physical explanation of the $\sigma_{\rho,{\rm V}}^2 \propto M_{\rm V}^2,$ scaling based on an exact result derived from the hydrodynamical equations was put forward in \citep{Pan22}.
+A more physical explanation of the $\sigma_{\rho,{\rm V}}^2 \propto M_{\rm V}^2$ scaling, based on an exact result derived from the hydrodynamical equations, was put forward in \citet{Pan22}.

-However, there are several underlying problems with this approach.
+However, there are several underlying problems with adopting eqs.\ (\ref{eq:PDF}) and (\ref{eq:standardfit}).
 Although $\sigma_{\rho,{\rm V}}^2$ is expected to be proportional to $M_{\rm V}^2$ in the presence of a single isothermal shock, the density distribution in a turbulent distribution is instead set by a balance between stochastic compressions/expansions, which broaden the PDF, and the acceleration/deceleration of shocks by density gradients, which tends to narrow the PDF \citep{Paper1}.
-Secondly, while eq.\ (\ref{eq:PDF}) provides an approximate shape of $P_{\rm V},$ more detailed measurements have shown that the distribution is significantly skewed towards low densities, particularly in compressively-driven turbulence \citep{Federrath08, Schmidt09, Konstandin12, Hopkins13a, Federrath13, Squire17, Mocz19}, meaning that $\sigma_{s, V}^2 \approx \ln(1 + b_s^2 M_{\rm V}^2)$ may not follow from $\sigma_{\rho,{\rm V}}^2 \propto M_{\rm V}^2.$
+Secondly, while eq.\ (\ref{eq:PDF}) provides an approximate shape of $P_{\rm V},$ more detailed measurements have shown that the distribution is significantly skewed toward low densities, particularly at high Mach numbers and in compressively-driven turbulence \citep{Federrath08, Schmidt09, Konstandin12, Hopkins13a, Federrath13, Squire17, Mocz19}, meaning that $\sigma_{s, V}^2 \approx \ln(1 + b_s^2 M_{\rm V}^2)$ may not follow from $\sigma_{\rho,{\rm V}}^2 \propto M_{\rm V}^2.$